fusion407/DnD-Character-Creator/README.md

 $ json-server --watch db.json

-Then just open index.html, click New Character then you're good to create your character.
+Then just open index.html or use my link below for the project page, click New Character then you're good to create your character.

 Once a character is created, the data gets saved into your database and a card will be appended to the character screen.
 The user may delete any character, an edit button will be implemented in the future.